The Little Mermaid (2023 film): Plot

 The next day, Eric takes Ariel sightseeing around the kingdom.
 Sebastian, who has followed Ariel, discovers that Ursula has rigged the spell to make Ariel forget that she needs to kiss Eric.
-Along with Scuttle, a northern gannet, and Flounder, Sebastian takes it upon himself to get the pair to kiss.
+Along with Scuttle and Flounder, Sebastian takes it upon himself to get the pair to kiss.
 They are almost successful but are thwarted by Ursula's eels.
-Enraged by the close call, Ursula turns into a human and uses Ariel's voice to hypnotize Eric.
+Enraged by Ariel’s close success, Ursula turns into a young woman named Vanessa and uses Ariel's voice to hypnotize Eric.
 Back in Atlantica, Triton has the kingdom search for Ariel and begins to regret the way he treated her.

-The next morning, Ariel and her friends discover that Eric will be announcing his engagement to "Vanessa" (Ursula's alter ego) later that day, believing she is the woman who saved him and sang to him on the beach.
-Ariel rushes to the engagement party, confronts Ursula, and breaks the shell.
+The next morning, Ariel and her friends discover that Eric will be announcing his engagement to Vanessa later that day, believing she is the woman who saved him and sang to him on the beach.
+After Scuttle discovers Ursula’s disguise and alerts her of it, Ariel rushes to the engagement party, confronts Ursula, and breaks the shell.
 She gains back her voice, and the enchantment on Eric is broken.
 However, before they can kiss, the sun sets and Ariel transforms back into a mermaid.
 Reverting to her original form, Ursula drags Ariel back into the ocean.

 Wanting to save Ariel, Triton confronts Ursula.
 However, the deal that she made with Ariel is unbreakable.
 Triton trades himself for Ariel and is turned to dust by Flotsam and Jetsam before losing his authority over Atlantica, much to her horror.
 Ursula declares herself the Queen of the Seven Seas and claims Triton's trident when Eric arrives with a harpoon.
 Ursula attempts to kill Eric, but Ariel intervenes and attacks Ursula who accidentally kills Flotsam and Jetsam.
 Enraged, Ursula uses the trident to grow in size.

 Ariel and Eric reunite on the surface just before a gigantic Ursula separates them.
 She then gains full control of the ocean, creating a storm and bringing sunken ships to the surface before Ariel gets on one.
 Just as Eric is about to be killed, Ariel commandeers a wrecked ship and impales Ursula with its splintered bowsprit.
-Once Ursula dies, Triton comes back to life; he and Ariel recognize the other's sacrifice for them.
+Once Ursula dies, Triton is resurrected; he and Ariel recognize the other's sacrifice for them.